 Viewing the road from south to north, it follows Eastern Oregon’s John Day River from the US Route 26 junction in the midst of the John Day fossil beds up to the Route 207 split at Service Creek.
 This southern third of the 120 mile route (43.9 miles) forms a wonderfully scenic stretch of roadway that hardly ever seems to be moving in a straight line.
 The riverine bends simply sway back and forth along the river, usually without any discernible rhythm or pattern except alternating lefts & rights.

-Fuel & Services are kind of thin in this section of the roadway, but in the village of Spray, you can find gasoline, food, and even lodging can be found at a couple local bed & breakfasts.
+Fuel & Services are kind of thin in this section of the roadway, but in the village of Spray, you can find gasoline and food at the Lone Elk Marketplace (active as of December 2022) and lodging can be found at one of a couple local motels and bed & breakfasts.

 Cathedral Rock along the John Day River: